Pediatric Wayfinding

 Environmental Design

 Two types of signs exists within this system: small signs and large murals.
 Small signs are located at strategic junctions or along long hallways.
-They offer small snippets of contextual story to accompany the sign and the current interaction of the animal friends.
-This sign makes use of a grid system to maintain consistency.
+They offer small snippets of a contextual story to the current interaction of the animal friends.
+To maintain cohesion, each sign makes use of a grid system.
+Murals are reserved for larger spaces such as elevators hubs, long hallways, or patient rooms.
+They fill in otherwise blank spaces with beautiful imagery.
+Mural backgrounds are based on the natural ecology of each pair of animals.